gbogard/portfolio/src/content/biography.md

 ---

 Hi there!
 Thanks for stopping by on my portfolio.
-My name is Guillaume Bogard, I am  a full-stack developer with a focus on functional programming, living in Lille, northern France.
+My name is Guillaume Bogard, I am  a full-stack developer with an appeal for functional programming, living in Lille, northern France.

-Javascript, Scala and Clojure are my main programming languages.
+Scala and Javascript are my main programming languages.
 I enjoy playing around with various technologies, especially functional languages.
-I've learned a bit of Rust and Elixir for fun on my spare time, and I spend hours configuring my editor in Emacs Lisp.
+I've learned a bit of Rust and Elixir for fun on my spare time, and I've spent hours fiddling with my Emacs Lisp configuration.

-I have a passion for scalability, concurrent programming, and building abstractions.
+I have a passion for scalability, concurrent programming, and abstractions.
 My other activities include writing, mostly about software on my [blog](/blog), and speaking in meetups and conferences, mostly to exchange on functional programming.
-I've had the opportunity to host a talk at the Scala.io conference in 2018.
+I've had the opportunity to host a talk at the Scala.io conference in 2018, and I am a regular Speaker at Linkvalue's events.

 My hobbies include going to the movies, riding roller-coasters and learning foreign languages.
-My native language is French,  I am fluent in English, and I am currently improving my German.
+My native language is French, I am fluent in English, and currently looking to improve my German.

 ## The tech tools I use